Fix Firestore "The query requires an index" (FAILED_PRECONDITION)

 4. First production run of this query

-How to spot it: Emulator works, prod errors.
+How to spot it: emulator works, prod errors, and there’s no matching index in the console.

-6. Index built with wrong direction (asc vs desc)
+6. Index built with the wrong sort direction

 query(coll, where('authorId', '==', x), orderBy('createdAt', 'desc'))

-How to spot it: Open the error link — compare its suggested schema with existing indexes.
+How to spot it: open the error link and compare its pre-filled schema field-by-field against the index you already have.

 Shortest path to fix